nus-cs2113-AY2425S1/ip/docs/README.md

 ```

 ### 5. Finding a task: `find`
-To find tasks with descriptions that contain a certain keyword
+To find tasks with description that contain a certain keyword

 Format: `find KEYWORD`